pH-7/GoodJsCode/readme.md

 1. We think we will come back to removing it when it's time.
 Very likely, we will get busy with something else and we will forget to remove it.
 2. The unused code will add more complexity for a later refactoring.
-3. Even if unused, it will still show up when searching in our codebase (which adds more complexity too).
+3. Even if unused, it will still show up when searching in the codebase (which adds more complexity too).
 4. For new developers joining the project, they don't know if they can remove it or not.

 ### ✅ Action to take